dodevops/cloudcontrol/README.md

 * Environment TANZU_CLUSTERS: A comma separated list of namespace:cluster name pairs
 * Environment TANZU_ADD_CONTROL_CLUSTER: Whether to also authenticate against the control cluster [false]
 * Environment TANZU_SKIP_TLS_VERIFY: Skip TLS verification [false]
 * Environment TANZU_VSPHERE_PLUGIN_PATH: The path where to find the kubectl vsphere plugin [/wcp/plugin/linux-amd64/vsphere-plugin.zip]

+This generates the script &#x60;k8s-relogin&#x60; which allows you to recreate the Kubernetes credentials.

 ### packages